-Using the brad nails saves me a ton of time by not have to wait until the wood glue is dried.
+Using the brad nails saves me a ton of time by not have to wait until the wood glue is completely dry.

 Do you want to know more about wood glue?
 Check out this blog!

-That way it will be possible to adjust the length of the clamp.
+That way, it will be possible to adjust the length of this tool.

 Because on this jaw the spring goes through the hole, I had to find a solution to secure this spring and hold it in place.